 - Extracorporeal shock-wave therapy - during this treatment, special sound waves are passed through your skin to your Achilles tendon.
 Side-effects can include reddening of your skin and an ache in your calf after treatment.
 This procedure is generally safe but there is a small risk of tearing (rupturing) the Achilles tendon with this treatment, particularly in older people.
 At the moment, it is uncertain how effective this treatment is and how well it works.
 The National Institute for Health and Care Excellence (NICE) therefore recommends that specialists discuss this treatment fully with anyone before it is started.
 This is so that the person understands the possible small risks and that the effectiveness of this treatment is uncertain.
 This does not mean that the procedure should not be done; it just means that you need to discuss it fully with your specialist beforehand.

 - Injection using your own blood - it is possible for a specialist to take some of your own blood (in the usual way) and to inject this around your Achilles tendon.
 This is called autologous blood injection.
 A similar treatment is called platelet-rich plasma (PRP).
 The idea is that this will help to promote healing of the damaged tendon by encouraging the growth of cells involved in the healing process.
 The specialist may use an ultrasound scan to help guide their injection.
 These treatments are controversial; in 2013, the UK's National Institute for Health and Clinical Excellence (NICE) stated that it was unclear if these treatments were effective, or what the long-term effects are.
 NICE states that these treatments should only be given if patients are fully aware of the uncertainty around them, and that all other treatment options have been discussed.
 Note that, since 2013, more recent research studies have found little, or no, benefit from platelet-rich plasma injections (see Further Reading, below).

 Surgery for Achilles tendinopathy

-Around 1 in 4 people who have persisting pain due to Achilles tendinopathy has surgery to treat the condition.
+Around 1 in 4 people who have persisting pain due to Achilles tendinopathy have surgery to treat the condition.
 Most people have a good result from surgery and their pain is relieved.
 Surgery involves either of the following: